arks-org/arks.github.io/content/_pages/community.md

 The ARK Alliance emerged from a [collaboration] between the California Digital Library and DuraSpace/LYRASIS.
 Launched in 2018, it has gained the support of
-{{ num_support_orgs }} institutions] listed below.
-Since 2021 the ARK Alliance
+{{ site.num_support_orgs }} institutions listed further below.
+Since 2021 the
-has been a member of the [NDSA], an international consortium committed to the long-term preservation of digital information.
+ARK Alliance has been a member of the [NDSA], an international consortium committed to the long-term preservation of digital information.

 ## How to get involved